 When a case goes to trial, there are a series of courtroom costs and expert witness fees.
 Pre-litigation expenses along with the attorney's fee are ultimately covered by the compensation awarded.
 However, preparing and delivering the case in court might require, in the end, a significant portion of the settlement money.
 Also, the attorney fee is typically higher when the case is tried in court.

 Furthermore, you need to consider that there are always risks in a lawsuit.
 Should you lose the case, you are basically told that you need to pay the expenses for the other side.

 Going to court may be a daunting experience.
 Not only because you have to relive the whole event, but also because all of the details become public.
 This may feel invasive to you, for other people to know about what exactly happened to you and the damages that you seek to obtain.
 By settling out-of-court, you may significantly reduce your stress and anxiety related to the whole experience.

 You should never enter into settlement procedures without having legal counsel for thorough representation.
 A trusted personal injury lawyer is able to assess the incident, your injuries, your economic and non-economic damages, and figure out an estimate of how much your claim is worth.

-The compensation you obtain if you settle a case out of court may be significantly lower than the actual worth of all the damages you sustained as a plaintiff.
+When you settle a case out-of-court, the compensation you obtain may be significantly lower than the actual worth of all the damages you sustained as a plaintiff.
 Also, the person that harmed you might walk away without punishment.
 This is because they are not facing a jury and are not conceding to any wrongdoing or admitting guilt.